orfeotoolbox/OTB/Documentation/Cookbook/rst/OTB-Applications.rst

 OTB applications can be launched in different ways, and accessed from different entry points.
 The framework can be extended, but Orfeo Toolbox ships with the following:

--  A command-line laucher, to call applications from the terminal,
+-  A command-line launcher, to call applications from the terminal,

 -  A graphical launcher, with an auto-generated QT interface, providing ergonomic parameters setting, display of documentation, and progress